gskishan004/Document-Identifier/README.md

 # Tasks:

 ## On Going:
-- [ ] remove dependency on user for running set pythonpath

 - [ ] remove dependency on user for running export_inference_graph
 - [ ] Get Keys for GCP
+- [ ] Segregate various docs from an image

 ## Done:
 - [x] Developed a fairly stable version of document identifier